 - The first occupancy permit for any dwelling on the land must have been issued between 8 February 2018 and 30 June 2024.

 - A written residential tenancy agreement, within the meaning set out in Section 3 of the Residential Tenancy Act 1997 must be in place for at least one of the properties, for a fixed period of at least 12 months.

 - If there is more than one dwelling on the land, you must demonstrate you have actively been trying to put in place a written residential tenancy agreement, referred to above, for all other dwellings.

 To apply for the land tax exemption:

-If you are unsure if your property qualifies for this exemption, email us.
+If you are unsure whether your property qualifies for this exemption,

 Requirements after approval

 Once your application is approved, to continue to receive the exemption you must ensure that:

 the land is not used for principal residence purposes by the owner of the land;